sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 <img src="img/pipeline.jpg">
 </p>

-The advantage of the ACES color managed workflow is that it ensures that you see the same image, from on-set monitoring, to dailies and editorial, to VFX and DI.
+The advantage of the ACES color managed workflow is that it ensures that you see the same image throughout every stage of the filmmaking process, from on-set monitoring, to dailies and editorial, to VFX and DI.
 Everything just looks right everywhere along the pipeline.
 Plus it is at the highest quality so nothing is lost.
 And the whole thing is organized and managed to avoid mistakes and chaos.

 ## Dailies & Editorial